CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

       ![](images/L02/imagee29.png)

-     > **Note:** If the test harness didn't start as expected and you are not able to see the expected output as mentioned.
+     > **Note** : If the test harness didn't start as expected and you are not able to see the expected output as mentioned.
 Please verify that you have followed the previous instructions and added the code correctly in **Manifest and Index** files.

 31. Close the test harness by closing the browser tab.